ObolNetwork/obol-docs/docs/start/quickstart_group.md

 In particular you should check:

-- That your charon client can connect to the configured beacon client.
+- That your Charon client can connect to the configured beacon client.
-- That your charon client can connect to all peers directly.
+- That your Charon client can connect to all peers directly.
-- That your validator client is connected to charon, and has the private keys it needs loaded and accessible.
+- That your validator client is connected to Charon, and has the private keys it needs loaded and accessible.

 Most components in the dashboard have some help text there to assist you in understanding your cluster performance.